Chart Color Schemes

 Doonside - Woodcroft features high concentrations of family households, with a higher-than-average median household size

-Family households account for 82.8% of all households, including 47.1% couples with children, 18.4% couples without children, and 15.5% single parent families.
-Non-family households constitute the remaining 17.2%, with lone person households at 14.6% and group households comprising 2.7%.
-The median household size is 3.1 people, larger than the Greater Sydney average of 2.9.
+Family households constitute 82.8% of all households, including 47.1% couples with children, 18.4% couples without children, and 15.5% single parent families.
+Non-family households comprise the remaining 17.2%, with lone person households at 14.6% and group households making up 2.7% of the total.
+The median household size is 3.1 people, which is larger than the Greater Sydney average of 2.9.

 Frequently Asked Questions - Households